kiba/Writings/atg/chp6_diplomacy.md

 Ambassador Joesph Faxon would be going under any other circumstances, but there other concerns that made the ambassador a poor choice.

-The ambassador was a character on Stargate SG-1, which may make persuasion more difficult than it would be otherwise.
+The ambassador was a character on Stargate SG-1, which may make persuasion more difficult than it would be otherwise, because Faxon was fictional to them.
 However, Gerry Parkinson was a complete non-entity in the series and he was experienced in off-world affairs.
 One of his achievement was having brokered a treaty with the Omoroca, the only advanced civilization to provide Earth with technical help until the alliance with the Tok'ra was formalized.
 One last consideration was that Gerry Parkinson was that his double was working in the state department doing the same exact job.

 "The iris is open," Harriman said after the gate connected.
 "Confirming with rover."
+The rover made it through intact on the other side.

-Parkinson fearlessly walked through the whirlpool, ending up in a hot warehouse with no air condition.
+Parkinson fearlessly walked through the gate's horizon, ending up in a hot warehouse with no air conditioning.
 He could see SGC personnels sweating profusely.
 There was no movie set for the show, as the gate was moved days earlier.

 It was a precaution to separate the billionaire from a possible investigation and public exposure of the stargate to the public.